 Special Employer Incentives Program (SEI)

-Non-Government Job Resources for veterans allow established companies to give back to the community.
+Non-government job resources for veterans allow established companies to give back to the community.
 Companies that are committed to the cause of veterans are working to open up positions for this newly unemployed group and build upon the skills that the U.S. military has already taught soldiers.

-Unlike Government programs, these resources include a greater variety of job types.
+Unlike government programs, these resources include a greater variety of job types.
 Companies intentionally work together to give veterans access to fields they might initially be barred from due to inexperience.

-100,000 Jobs Mission
+Veterans Jobs Mission

 Heroes to Work Here